Getting Started with REST API

 2. Get an Access Token for REST API Calls

-To make a REST API call, you must include request headers, including the Authorization header, with an OAuth 2.0 Access Token.
+To make a REST API call, include the required headers, particularly the Authorization header with an OAuth 2.0 Access Token.

 The following figure illustrates the process: